MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-vms-with-ha-dr.md

 Now the secondary region is the failover site and active, you should re-protect it in your primary region.

-First, clean up resources in the resource group named `jboss-eap-cluster-eastus-gzh032124` that are not used any more.
+First, clean up resources in the resource group named `jboss-eap-cluster-eastus-gzh032124` that aren't used any more.

 [!INCLUDE [ha-dr-for-jboss-cleanup-unused-resource.md](includes/ha-dr-for-jboss-steps-cleanup-unused-resource.md)]